atzolad/underpin_notification_service/README.md

 Sales notification system for Underpin's Vending machines.

-This program hits the NAYAX api and retrieves a list of the last sales from each vending machine.
+This program hits the [NAYAX API](https://developerhub.nayax.com/reference/get-last-sales-for-machine) and retrieves a list of the last sales from each vending machine.
 It parses the list looking for the sales for the previous day, then builds a dictionary with customers as the key and a list of their sales as the value.
 Also builds a dictionary with products as the keys and customers as the values.

 It uses these dictionaries and GOOGLE SMTP to email a notification to each customer with a html table listing their sales from the previous day.
 Each customer gets one email while an email is also sent to the main notification address.